 |More than two days.||Once per day.|

-  The cPanel (powered by Comodo) provider will not accept additional AutoSSL requests for a vhost if an AutoSSL request already exists for that vhost.
+The cPanel (powered by Comodo) provider does not accept additional AutoSSL requests for a virtual host if an AutoSSL request already exists for that virtual host.

 Review log files

 To review AutoSSL log files, perform the following steps: